npgrosser/logseq-diagrams-as-code/README.md

 #### Diagram-type specific styling

-For global but diagram-type specific styling, just append `-$diagramType` to the css class name.
+For global but diagram-type specific styling, just append `-$diagramType` to the CSS class name.
 E.g. `dac-container-plantuml` for PlantUML diagrams.